Blackstone Griddle 101

 What Oil I Use on My Blackstone Griddle

-• I mainly season and clean my griddles with avocado oil for its high smoke point and neutral flavor.
+• I mainly season and cook on my griddles with avocado oil because it has a high smoke point and a neutral flavor.

-• I do not recommend seasoning with bacon fat because it will chip.
+• I do not recommend seasoning with bacon fat, as it can chip and flake over time unless you’re cooking on your griddle daily.
 Season with an oil first, then cook with bacon fat as much as you want.

-• You can cook with any oil you want, but be aware of the smoke point and stay below it.
-Since most griddles get hot, I prefer high smoke point oils like avocado.
+• You can cook with any oil or fat you like — just be aware of the smoke point and try to stay below it.
+Since griddles get hot, I prefer high smoke point oils like avocado, but butter, lard, or bacon grease are all fine for cooking.

 oil being pushed around a hot blackstone griddle for the 5th coat of seasoning.